 ELK ecosystem emerges

-The search layer, log pipelines, and visualization tools start being used together as one stack.
+Search, log pipelines, and visualization tools start being used together as one operating stack.

 Enterprise adoption grows